pelectron/delegate/readme.md

 3. and lastly actually build the docs with ``ninja docs``

 # Contributing {#contributing}
 I welcome every pull request gladly.
 Please just make sure to format your pull request with the .clang-format file of this project.
-If you add a new feature, please also write a test for it with catch2 and add the test sources to the tests subdirectory along with appropriate documentation.
+If you add a new feature, please also write a test for it with <a href ="https://github.com/catchorg/Catch2.git">catch2</a> and add the test sources to the tests subdirectory along with appropriate documentation.

 # License {#license}
 This project is distributed under the Boost Software License version 1.0.
 See LICENSE_1_0.txt for more details.